rajjy1/configuration-templates/README.md

 # About

-Template configurations for Apache Kafka and Confluent Platform components
+Template configurations for Apache Kafka® clients and Confluent Platform components

 # How to use these template files